 - Don’t secure their load properly.
 Improperly loaded cargo can shift as a truck rounds a bend or frequently stops in town.
 While open cargo could fall off the trailer and create obstacles for other vehicles, even loads inside a trailer could become imbalanced and cause the truck to tip over.

 - Eat, drink, or talk behind the wheel.
 A stop in town could mean that a trucker has picked up food and plans to eat it while heading back to the highway.
 Eating is a major distraction for a driver—in the few seconds it takes to pick up a burger and take a bite, a driver could miss an upcoming obstacle and cause a crash.
 Another risk is drivers who decide the slower pace of a local road provides an opportunity to make a call to their dispatcher or family back home, creating a dangerous distraction.

-Causes of semi-truck crashes on local roads are really no different than they are for regular passenger car drivers, but the effects of a semi-truck crash are far more catastrophic.
+The causes of semi-truck accidents on local Indiana roads are really no different than they are for regular passenger car drivers, but the effects of truck accidents are far more catastrophic.